 - Specify Access granted as the access permissions for the policy, and specify an EAP type.

 - Add the attribute Filter-ID to the policy and specify the wireless user groups as the value.
 Make sure to remove Framed Protocol and Service-Type from the Attributes list.

 Configure Active Directory Settings

 When you configure these settings for your Active Directory server, you enable your RADIUS server to contact your Active Directory server for the user credentials and group information stored in your Active Directory database.

 - In Active Directory Users and Computers on your Active Directory server, make sure that the remote access permissions are configured to Allow access to users.

 - Register NPS or IAS to your Active Directory server.

 About RADIUS Single Sign-On

-In Fireware v11.11 and higher, you can use RADIUS Single Sign-On for wireless clients when you use WPA and WPA2 Enterprise authentication.
+You can use RADIUS Single Sign-On for wireless clients when you use WPA and WPA2 Enterprise authentication.
 For more information on RADIUS Single Sign-On, see About RADIUS Single Sign-on.